New Flexible Pathways

 Strategic Management

-• The candidate will understand and apply strategic management concepts and frameworks to develop an organization’s business strategies and solutions.
+• Introduction to Strategic Management: Understand and apply strategic management concepts and frameworks to develop an organization’s business strategies and solutions.

-• The candidate will understand how to apply decision making models to general managerial decisions within specified constraints.
+• Decision Modeling and Optimization: Apply decision-making models to general managerial decisions within specified constraints.

-• The candidate will understand the role of organizational behavior play in organizational decision-making and efficacy.
+• Organizational Behavior: Understand the role that organizational behavior plays in organizational decision making and efficacy.

 CP 341